kakajuro/graphr/README.md

 #### TITLE
 `e.g. TITLE This is a title` - Sets the title of the graph.

+#### EQUATION
+`e.g. EQUATION x^2 5` - Creates the equation for the graph.
+Each term must have a space between it and must be in terms of x only.

 #### RANGE
 `e.g. RANGE -5 5` - Sets the boundaries for the x-axis on the graph.